7 min read

 PMC’s specialization in infantry combat has led to sophisticated and extensive social media propaganda campaigns displaying their tactical expertise which serve as both training and recruitment material for future fighters.
 Utilizing substantial income streams from foreign donors as well as weapons sales, these ‘jihadist’ PMCs can both equip themselves with the latest tactical military weaponry and equipment and publicize their exploits, ‘showing off’ their abilities, skills, and gear.

-Concerningly, when the Syrian conflict concludes, or as these groups decide to expand their operational scope, their experience and advanced equipment will become a threat to their countries of origin such as Russia, China, and the Central Asia states.
+Concerningly, when the Syrian conflict concludes, or as these groups decide to expand their operational scope, their experience and advanced equipment will become a threat to their countries of origin such as Russia, China, and the Central Asian states.
 Companies such as Yurtugh Tactical have broader military and political aspirations, such as liberating the Uyghur people of East Turkistan (Xinjiang), ending the genocide currently being carried out by the Chinese Communist Party, and establishing an Islamic state.

 Half Tutorial, Half Islamist Propaganda.